RogerSanders/qon/README.md

 Like QOI, this format is designed to be simple, lightweight, and easy to implement.
 It does this using a trimmed and improved QOI variant to store frames, with a simple frame index at the start of the file.

-To achieve good compression for animations, inter-frame compression is supported by optionally tying the QOI concept of the current value back to the contents of the previous frame.
-This can be changed on a per-frame basis, allowing for key frames, while giving good compression results with very little effort.
+To achieve good compression for animations, inter-frame compression is supported by optionally making the QOI concept of the current value relative to the contents of the previous frame.
+This gives good inter-frame compression results with very little effort, and almost no overhead on either compression or decompression.
+Inter-frame compression can be enabled or disabled on a per-frame basis, allowing for key frames.

 The leading frame index gives direct offset locations to the start of each frame, and also records the inter-frame compression settings.
 This gives several key benefits: